shoeffner/mthesis/src/models_and_methods.md

 moves them into the head model. @fig:pupils3dmodel shows the 3D head model with pupils and eyeball centers after the transformation.

-![Left: Head pose estimation, the red markers are detected by Dlib and the blue markers are a projection of the model to visualize the differences.
+![Estimated head pose visualization.;;Left: Head pose estimation, the red markers are detected by Dlib and the blue markers are a projection of the model to visualize the differences.
 Right: The cyan pupils and magenta eyeball centers inside the yellow 3D model.
 The image was visually enhanced by increasing the